Boater Busted with 7th DUI

 Harnish has six prior DUI convictions; three in Wisconsin and three in Illinois and is currently on probation in Wisconsin for a 2008 conviction.
 One of the conditions of his probation prohibits him from consuming alcohol.

-With the 4th of July weekend nearing, we hope everyone has a safe and enjoyable Independence Day!
+With the 4th of July weekend nearing, the entire team of Milwaukee injury attorneys and support staff at PKSD hope everyone has a safe and enjoyable Independence Day!